UniversalDependencies/docs/_pcm-feat/PartType.md

 udver: '2'
 ---

-The [particles](pcm-pos/PART) of Niaja perform different functions.
-We use the `PartType` feature to distinguish these roles.
+We use the `PartType` feature to distinguish the different roles performed by the [particles](pcm-pos/PART) of Naija.

 This feature can take two values :